cbaycity/small-media/README.md

 ## Current to do:

-1. Add a Create Post button to replace the login button in the header.
+1. Update login flow to throw an error for an incorrect login attempt.
+2. Update headers to what you want the product to be.
-2. Add a projects section (Notably, let artists add each other to a project.)
+3. Add a projects section (Notably, let artists add each other to a project.)
-3. Add a friends page and following projects.
+4. Add a friends page and following projects.
-4. Manage logins session.
+5. Have posts actually paste an update to the database.

 Future to do:
-1. Store hashed passwords (Done!)
-2. Protect against Request Forgery.
+1. Protect against Request Forgery.

-3. Enable username or email based login.
+Current Work Going On:
+1. Need to ensure that the function called on the login button click calls storeUser and storeToken.
+2. Need to ensure that functions which consume the token and user are typed correctly.
+3. Need to ensure that the state is being saved correctly in the brower local storage variable.

 ## Mac Environment Setup: